RainerWaldmann/wastewater/Readme.md

 - Variant: Name of the variant
 - variant_altname: Alternate name, can be empty.
 Currently not used by script.
-- comment: Nothing or comment which is not used by script.
+- comment: Optional, comment which is not used by script.
 - parent: The parent lineage (must be a lineage in this table) or empty if no parent lineage or if parent not in table.
 - excempt from child sum: Defaults to false.
 Means the variant is ignored when sums of all child lineages of a parent lineage are calculated.
 Is typically set true for 'helper' lineages such as BA.4_BA.5 in the table.
 BA.4 and BA.5 don't have a parent child lineage relationship, however all mutations of BA.5 are found in BA.4.
 We are using BA.4_BA.5 as a virtual helper lineage, which is not printed in the output, that contains mutations common in BA.4 and BA.5.
 - virtual parent: BA.4_BA.5 has the mutations of BA.2.
 For frequency calculations BA.2 is used as a virtual parent of BA.4_BA.5